bobfoster/avl-trees/README.md

 We talked about a "balanced binary tree".
 Balance can be defined in terms of height.
 An AVL node is considered balanced if its left and right subtrees differ in height by at most 1.
+(This is the best we can do, or we wouldn't be able to have a two-node tree.)

 In practice, we calculate _balance=height(left)-height(right)_.
 If balance is greater than 1 we must reduce the height of the left subtree; if it is